 Annual Lung Screenings

-The U.S. Preventative Services Task Force now recommends annual lung screenings for adults who are at high risk for the disease due to age and smoking history even if they are not showing any signs or symptoms.
+Annual lung screenings are recommended for adults who are at high risk for the disease due to age and smoking history even if they are not showing any signs or symptoms.
 Faith Regional’s Lung Cancer Screening Clinic offers a multi-disciplinary approach to screen for lung cancer in patients who are current smokers or former smokers (who have quit within the last 15 years) with a 30-pack year history (number of packs smoked per day multiplied by the number of years smoking) who are between the ages of 55 and 77.

 Read through our Lung Screening Flow Chart to find out if you qualify for Annual Lung Screenings at Faith Regional.